To view the spot go to:

-The :30 holiday spot, produced and directed by Xenon, the New York-based commercial production company, and developed through Brushfire, Inc. (Cedar Knolls, NJ and New York, NY), debuted in November.
+The :30 holiday spot, produced and directed by Xenon, the New York-based commercial production company, and developed through Brushfire, Inc. (Cedar Knolls, NJ and New York, NY), debuts November 26 on all cable systems across New Jersey as well as CBS owned and operated stations in the New York and Philadelphia markets.

 Wiehart worked closely with Harry Dorrington, Creative Director of Gravity, to execute the animation.
 “Our early style frames captured the scale of the romantic ‘MoneyLand’ fantasy world, with its many inventive twists.
 Michael’s storyboard provided clues that helped us create the time of day, with its magical light and atmosphere.
 Later that light would be replicated at the green screen shoot.
 Our pre-visualization of all the scenes allowed us to line up the lighting to the direction of the setting sun which was very important in creating the spot’s atmosphere.
 Michael’s board was complicated, with numerous inventive twists.
 The CG actors – including Abe and George, the owl, the deer – were all created of densely layered dollar bills, and had to have articulation, facial expressions, eye blinks, wing flaps, and the like.
 We spent a lot of time modeling those so that you can read the layers of information and see the spot’s visual gags.
 The skies were also very important.
 We were dealing with snow, but not just white snow, we wanted some color in there, so the style frames provided an important guide for us.”